expand

 Please wear comfortable clothing/shoes and bring a notepad, pen and water.

-Thank you to ACE Open for supporting NSW artist Angela Goh with accommodation in Adelaide for this residency.
+Thank you to ACE Open for supporting NSW artist Angela Goh with accommodation for this residency.

 public program, expand